Perception, Awareness, and the Power to Shift Reality

 To pause.
 To notice.
 To feel.

-To become present with the way your nervous system is shaping this moment—and in that presence, to discover the sacred possibility of meeting reality with new eyes.
+To become present with the way your nervous system is shaping this moment.
+In that presence, discover the sacred possibility of meeting reality with new eyes.